 Headless commerce is one of the fastest rising trends in ecommerce.
 Its biggest advocates cite several reasons for implementing a headless architecture, such as dramatic improvements in site performance and unparalleled agility to make changes on the fly.
 On the surface, it seems like a no-brainer to go headless, right?

 Headless commerce can give brands full creative freedom while also allowing developers to build bespoke ecommerce experiences with the technologies they prefer.
 But implementing a headless architecture isn’t nearly as easy as it’s often advertised—and there are plenty of reasons why going headless isn’t right for every merchant.

 Before you leap head-first into headless, let’s make sure that you have a deep understanding of what it means to go headless.
 We’ll also walk you through how to unlock the potential of a headless architecture, and how Shopify has helped thousands of brands do so.

 - What is headless commerce?

-- Is headless commerce fit for all ecommerce stores?
+- Is headless commerce a fit for your business?